King City, California: 2010

-Of the 2,736 households 54.6% had children under the age of 18 living with them, 62.2% were married couples living together, 12.4% had a female householder with no husband present, and 17.7% were non-families.
-13.5% of households were one person and 6.0% were one person aged 65 or older.
-The average household size was 4.03 and the average family size was 4.28.

-The age distribution was 35.7% under the age of 18, 13.7% from 18 to 24, 31.2% from 25 to 44, 13.3% from 45 to 64, and 6.2% 65 or older.
-The median age was 25 years.
-For every 100 females, there were 115.8 males.
-For every 100 females age 18 and over, there were 119.6 males.

-The median annual income for a household in the city was $34,398 and the median annual income for a family was $33,750.
-Males had a median annual income of $27,377 versus $25,286 for females.
-The per capita annual income for the city was $11,685.
-About 16.9% of families and 20.8% of the population were below the poverty line, including 23.5% of those under age 18 and 17.1% of those age 65 or over.

 Media

 Radio and television

 Local radio stations include KEXA-FM – 93.9, KRKC-AM – 1490, 102 KRKC-FM, and KDON-FM 102.5.
 Television service for the community comes from the Monterey–Salinas–Santa Cruz designated market area (DMA).

 Newspapers

-Local newspapers include the Gannett-owned Salinas Californian and the town's own weekly, The King City Rustler.
+Local newspapers include the Salinas Californian and the town's own weekly, The King City Rustler, which is owned by the Weeklys media group.

 The Rustler was founded in 1901 by Fred Vivian, who reportedly went into a local barber shop, sold subscriptions to all the customers and then passed around a hat for them to suggest names for the newspaper.
 "The Rustler" was the one he drew out.

 Vivian was later succeeded as publisher by his grandson Harry Casey, who was called home to King City in 1952 to take over management of the newspaper by his aunt Ruth Steglich after the death of her husband, then-publisher Bill Steglich.
 He served as co-publisher until Ruth Steglich's death and publisher until declining health forced him to sell The Rustler and three other regional weeklies to News Media, Inc. in 1995.

-Casey, whose sons Rich and Bill still operate Casey Printing in King City, died in 1998.
+Casey died in 1998.
 Both he and Vivian are members of the California Newspaper Hall of Fame.
+Their sons Rich and Bill operated Casey Printing in King City until 2023.